trustmaster/trustmaster.github.io.src/content/post/solid_principles_in_short_poems.md

 While all he wants is a girl and a mule.
 ```

-A quote from Uncle Bob's book can serve as a definition:
+A quote from Robert Martin's book can serve as a definition:

 > it is harmful to depend on modules that contain more than you need